manuelsinn/blog/content/posts/emissiontoken.md

 <details>
   <summary>Click to see the code!</summary>

-{{< highlight solidity "linenos=false >}}
+{{< highlight solidity "linenos=false" >}}

 /*
 EmissionToken - PoC implementation
 This smart contract is a way to decentralize the current emission trade and move it to an immutable datastructure, possibly enhancing efficiency, transparency and trustworthiness.

-Basic token infrastructure coded along gilad haimovs great tutorial thttps://www.toptal.com/ethereum/create-erc20-token-tutorial
+Basic token infrastructure coded along gilad haimovs great tutorial https://www.toptal.com/ethereum/create-erc20-token-tutorial
 */

 pragma solidity >=0.4.22 <0.7.0;